 3. Before any lengthy recitation, burn a purification and meditation inducing incense, like Sage.
 This will not only remove any pesky energy roaming in your space, but it will also help you concentrate and deepen your practice.
 If you are looking for results, burning the right incense will help you obtain them.

 4. Try different styles of recitation – recite silently, underneath your breath, or out loud; through singsong, chanting, or spoken word; in slow, medium, or fast speed; on your own, with background instrumental music, alongside a recorded recitation, or alongside a recorded video of a group chanting.

 5. If you have a busy schedule, pray and recite mantras while doing activities like washing dishes, taking a shower, cleaning your space, incensing your space, cooking meals, chopping vegetables and spices, making coffee, exercising, or getting dressed.
 This is a good way to maintain a daily focus on God and Divinity.
-For most, it will not be as effective as prayer done with full concentration.
-So, this should be used mostly as a supplemental tool, not an all-be-all.
+As a whole, it will not be as effective as a prayer done with full concentration.
+Therefore, this should be used mostly as a supplemental tool, not an all-be-all.